HBPNeurorobotics/mouse_locomotion/README.md

 This program has been tested with Ubuntu since version 14.04 LTS with x64 processor architecture.
 Windows and Mac compatibility are not provided.
 This project is working with Python 2.7, compatibility with Python 3.5 is not yet be provided.
-Only one 3D simulator is currently implemented, Blender (version 2.77).
-Gazebo, SOFA, Webots and Opensim compatibility are under discussion.
+Only one 3D simulator is currently implemented, *Blender* (version 2.77). *Gazebo*, *SOFA*, *Webots* and *Opensim* compatibility are under discussion.

 ## Contains

 ### Sources

-The simulations are run with the qSim file in the bin folder (see section Installation).
+The simulations are run with the files in the bin folder (see section Installation).

 - Musculoskeletals:
 It contains the muscles and the sensors classes for the musculoskeletal model.
 The Body class is calling them to create the legs and the sensors for feedback.
 - Optimizations:
 This package implements optimization and meta-optimization algorithms to find a good connection matrix between the different models.
 - Oscillators:
 The spinal cord code is located in this folder.
-We will probably use Nest to replace our current models of neurons.
+We will probably use *Nest* to replace our current models of neurons.
 - Simulations:
 It provides client and server program to distribute the simulation between the different machines connected.
 - Simulators: